xd009642/tarpaulin/TROUBLESHOOTING.md

 Unfortunately, ptrace is a complicated API and signal handling further complicates it so switching to `--engine llvm` may be the best solution.

+### EPERM Operation not Permitted

+The ptrace engine needs to use the `personality` syscall to disable ASLR.
+If this operation is not allowed then the ptrace engine will fail.

+Either use `--engine llvm` or allow the syscall.
+In docker this would involve setting the `personality` syscall to `SCMP_ACT_ALLOW` or using `--seccomp=unconfined`

 ## LLVM Instrumentation